 The length of this section is variable and is a function of maximum number of physical disks supported by the implementation.
-It is RECOMMENDED that the maximum number of physical disks result in block (512 byte) aligned sizes of the Physical Disk Records section.
-All Physical Disk Records sections MUST adhere to the field definitions and uses described in Table 20.
+All Physical Disk Records sections MUST adhere to the field definitions and uses described in Table 23.

-Table 20: Physical Disk Records Fields
+Table 23: Physical Disk Records Fields

-Element Size (Bytes) Description Signature 4 Unique Signature for Physical_Disk_Records Section (see Table 17).
+Element Size (Bytes) Description Signature 4 Unique Signature for Physical_Disk_Records Section (see Table 20).
 CRC 4 CRC for the section (Section 5.3).
 The CRC covers the entire Physical_Disk_Records section.
-Populated_PDEs 2 Number of Physical Disk Entries (PDE) used/populated Max_PDE_Supporte d 2 Number of maximum PDE supported by vendor Reserved 52 Filled with 0xFF Physical_Disk_En tries vari- able 64-byte PDEs.
+Populated_PDEs 2 Number of Physical Disk Entries (PDE) used/populated Max_PDE_Supporte d 2 Number of maximum PDE supported by vendor Reserved 52 Filled with 0xFF Physical Disk En tries vari- able 64-byte PDEs.
 The number of PDE entries in this section is equal to Max_PD_Entries.